 The project is intended for those artists, performers, visionary poets, who wish to articulate and refine their skills, expand their practice, exploring new ideas and approaches, allowing their work to become more fully realised.
 It offers a rare opportunity to explore new territories of performance in an extended, intensive period of time outside of an academic setting.
 It is both a learning path and a unique occasion to work and collaborate together, while strengthening the creative talent and intellectual freedom of each participant.

 - 10 days of intensive co-creation workshop processes for selected international artists in tutor groups led by the artists Andrigo & Aliprandi (Italy), Marilyn Arsem (US) and VestAndPage (Venice/Germany), including discussions on specific topics structured in the form of roundtables and open dialogues.

-- Morning lectures and artistic interventions by Robin Deacon (Artist, Chicago), Jill McDermid & Erik Hokanson (Artists and directors, New York); Preach R Sun (Artist, US), Marcel Sparmann (Artist, Germany), as well as lectures by Elisabetta di Mambro (Artistic director and producer, Venice) and Francesca Carol Rolla (Curator, Venice).
+- Morning lectures by Robin Deacon (Artist, Chicago), Elisabetta di Mambro (Artistic director and producer, Rome), Jill McDermid & Erik Hokanson (Artists and directors, New York); Preach R Sun (Artist, US), and Marcel Sparmann (Artist, Germany).

-- Three days program of public performances on December 14-16, 2017 at the ART WEEK venue Palazzo Mora, Venice (Admission free), including an exhibition section displaying performance pedagogical material.
+- Three days program of performances open to the public on December 14-16, 2017 at the ART WEEK venue Palazzo Mora, Venice (Admission free), including an exhibition section displaying performance pedagogical material.